-3q26 is frequently amplified in several cancer types with a common amplified region containing 20 genes.
+UNLABELLED: 3q26 is frequently amplified in several cancer types with a common amplified region containing 20 genes.
 To identify cancer driver genes in this region, we interrogated the function of each of these genes by loss- and gain-of-function genetic screens.
 Specifically, we found that TLOC1 (SEC62) was selectively required for the proliferation of cell lines with 3q26 amplification.
-Increased TLOC1 expression induced anchorage independent growth and a second 3q26 gene, SKIL (SNON), facilitated cell invasion in immortalized human mammary epithelial cells.
+Increased TLOC1 expression induced anchorage-independent growth, and a second 3q26 gene, SKIL (SNON), facilitated cell invasion in immortalized human mammary epithelial cells.
 Expression of both TLOC1 and SKIL induced subcutaneous tumor growth.
-Proteomic studies demonstrated that TLOC1 binds to DDX3X, which is essential for TLOC1-induced transformation and affected protein translation.
-SKIL induced invasion through up-regulation of SLUG (SNAI2) expression.
-Together, these studies identify TLOC1 and SKIL as driver genes at 3q26 and more broadly suggest that cooperating genes may be co-amplified in other regions with somatic copy number gain.
+Proteomic studies showed that TLOC1 binds to DDX3X, which is essential for TLOC1-induced transformation and affected protein translation.
+SKIL induced invasion through upregulation of SLUG (SNAI2) expression.
+Together, these studies identify TLOC1 and SKIL as driver genes at 3q26 and more broadly suggest that cooperating genes may be coamplified in other regions with somatic copy number gain.

 SIGNIFICANCE: These studies identify TLOC1 and SKIL as driver genes in 3q26.
 These observations provide evidence that regions of somatic copy number gain may harbor cooperating genes of different but complementary functions.

 R01 GM074024 / GM / NIGMS NIH HHS / United States

 K08 CA138918 / CA / NCI NIH HHS / United States

 R01 CA130988 / CA / NCI NIH HHS / United States

 U01 CA176058 / CA / NCI NIH HHS / United States

 R01 CA109467 / CA / NCI NIH HHS / United States